nbaronti/Homework_1/README.md

 ## Company Landscape

-As eluded to in the introduction, the primary FinTech domains in which Square operates are (1) Enterprise Solutions, (2) Payments & Billing, (3) Online Personal Finance, Banking, & Depositing, and (4) Blockchain & Crytocurrencies.
+As eluded to in the introduction, the primary FinTech domains in which Square operates are (1) Enterprise Solutions, (2) Payments & Billing, (3) Online Personal Finance, Banking, & Depositing, and (4) Blockchain & Cryptocurrencies.
 Over the last 5 - 10 years, these domains have seen major innovations along with the rise of competitors.
 In particular, the following list includes innovations and competitors as it relates to Square's FinTech domains:

 1. **Enterprise Commerce Solutions**: